Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Results and Discussion

 Table \ref{table:results} shows translation results for a subset of languages of OPUS-100 and TED in terms of $\bleu$ using parallel data to fine-tune mBART-50 in the $en\rightarrow xx$ direction.
 We also report $\comet$ scores in the Appendix.

-Our approach ($\langfamily$) consistently improves results, with an average $+1$ $\bleu$ performance boost across all languages compared to fine-tuning with $\langpair$ adapters on OPUS-100 and $+2.7$ improvement compared to $\langagnostic$ adapters.
-This shows that representations from similar languages are beneficial to a multilingual model in a low- and medium-resource setup.
-As the $\langpair$ approach trains a new set of adapters on each language pair, it completely ignores similarities between languages and does not benefit from potential positive transfer, obtaining worse translations.
-Our method is also substantially more efficient than the $\langpair$ adapters, as it requires only 20\% of the parameters of $\langpair$ adapters.
+Our approach ($\langfamily$) consistently improves results on the OPUS-100 dataset, with an average $+1$ $\bleu$ performance boost across all languages compared to fine-tuning with $\langpair$ adapters and $+2.7$ improvement compared to $\langagnostic$ adapters.
+We believe that this shows that representations from similar languages are beneficial to a multilingual model in a low-resource setup.
+However, training a single adapter over all languages ($\langagnostic$) is detrimental in terms of translation quality.
+Moreover, $\langpair$ trains a different adapter on each language pair and does not permit sharing cross-lingual information.
+As a result, it obtains worse results compared to our approach; it is also significantly more computationally expensive, requiring $5\times$ parameters of $\langfamily$ adapters.

-The most related baseline, \langagnostic, which groups all languages together, provides $18.6$ $\bleu$ score on average on OPUS-100.
-Training a set of adapters jointly on languages from different linguistic families hinders the decoding ability of the model, as negative interference affects its cross-lingual ability.
-Our approach instead fine-tunes a model on multiple languages which are similar to each other, yielding a $+2.7$ improvement compared to $\langagnostic$ when trained and evaluated in OPUS-100.
-This showcases the utility of our model, which leverages both multilingual learning and language-family specific representations.

-Our approach also outperforms both baselines on TED.
-It yields a $+1.5$ performance boost compared to $\langagnostic$ and $+0.4$ BLEU compared to $\langpair$.
-This shows that selectively sharing languages together is more beneficial compared to grouping them all together or training each language pair separately.
-Although the improvement is marginal compared to $\langpair$, we note that our approach requires less computation and is therefore easier to deploy.
+Our approach similarly outperforms both baselines on TED.
+It yields a $+1.5$ improvement compared to $\langagnostic$ and $+0.4$ BLEU compared to $\langpair$.
+These results confirm our main finding, which is that selectively sharing parameters of related languages with adapters is useful for low-resource NMT.